Electric-Coin-Company/zcash-docs/source/rtd_pages/development_guidelines.rst

 .. note:: ``@zkbot`` commands are entered into Github tickets as comments

-This will instruct Buildbot(aka Homu) to test merging your PR with ``master`` and ensure it passes the full test suite.
-You may or may not have permissions to run this command, but Github will reply with output indicating if you can or not.
+This will instruct our Buildbot CI system to test merging your PR with ``master`` and ensure it passes the full test suite.
+You may or may not have permissions to run this command, but zkbot will reply with output indicating if you can or not.

 If the ``@zkbot try`` fails, you will need to go back and address the issues accordingly.
 Otherwise, you can now attempt to merge into ``master``: